St Clement Danes School: Houses

 The house system was introduced in 1907 with four houses: Clare, Temple, Clement and Dane.
 By 1938 the school had grown and two new houses were added: Burleigh and Lincoln.
 Essex and Exeter were subsequently introduced in 1952.
 On the move to Hertfordshire, the school reverted to six houses, with Clare and Essex not being reintroduced until 2005.

-Current Houses and Colours

 Commemoration

-Every year a commemoration service is held in St Clement Danes Church in London to commemorate the beginning of the school.
-It is a large celebration, in which the orchestra and choir play a big part.
-Half of the school visit the church in London, whilst the other half attend a service held at the school in Chorleywood.
-The school's song 'The Anchor Is Our Emblem' is sung at the church.
+Every year a commemoration service is held in St Clement Danes Church in London to commemorate the foundation of the school.
+The orchestra and choir participate.
+Years 7, 11 and 13 visit the church in London, whilst years 8, 9 and 12 attend a service held at the school in Chorleywood.
+The school's song "The Anchor Is Our Emblem" is sung at the church.